Vicky Schwab, center |

 The money's gone, the mills are all shut down,

-ghosts and gutted shops.
+a town of ghosts and gutted shops.
 Main Street's

 lined with taverns sprouting from the mold of